jinuk0211/particle-filtering/README.md

             dataset = dataset.filter(lambda x: not os.path.exists(os.path.join(output_dir, f"{x['unique_id']}.pkl")))
         else:
             dataset = dataset.filter(lambda x: not os.path.exists(os.path.join(output_dir, f"{x['unique_id'].replace('/', '_')[:-5]}.pkl")))

+#amc2023
 #{"unique_id":3,"problem":"What is the value of\n\\[2^3 - 1^3 + 4^3 - 3^3 + 6^3 - 5^3 + \\dots + 18^3 - #17^3\\]",
 #"answer":3159.0,"url":"https:\/\/artofproblemsolving.com\/wiki\/index.php\/2023_AMC_12A_Problems\/Problem_12",
 #"question":"What is the value of\n\\[2^3 - 1^3 + 4^3 - 3^3 + 6^3 - 5^3 + \\dots + 18^3 - 17^3?\\]"}
+#math500
+#{"problem":"How many elements are in the intersection of the set of all the prime numbers less than 30 and the set of all the odd numbers greater than zero?",
+#"solution":"In other words, we're looking for the number of positive odd prime numbers less than 30.
+We go through all odd numbers less than 30 and note how many of them are prime.
+We get that 3, 5, 7, 11, 13, 17, 19, 23, and 29 are all of the positive odd prime numbers less than 30, a total of $\\boxed{9}$ elements in the intersection.",
+#"answer":"9","subject":"Number Theory","level":2,"unique_id":"test\/number_theory\/914.json"}

     logger.info(f"Length of dataset: {len(dataset)}")